abeldekat/lazyflex.nvim/README.md

 ### Important properties

 - `kw`: a list of words matching names of plugins.
+- `override_kw`: a list of words matching names of plugins to override (these keywords only match on plugins' names which have already been matched by `kw` or `preset` and whose behavior we would like to override)
 - `preset`: a _predefined_ list of words matching names of plugins
 - `enable_match`:
   - `true`(_enable_ incrementally, the default): _enable_ all plugins that match keywords, _disable_ the others.